ESA Fraud, Oversight & Accountability: What Parents Should Know

 Our AI-powered tool checks your expense descriptions before you submit — catching issues that lead to denials.
 Join the waitlist for early access.

-Common Compliance Mistakes Parents Make
+Common Compliance Mistakes (Not Fraud)

-- Vague expense descriptions — "school stuff" or "educational materials" without specifics
+- Vague descriptions without specifics

 - Missing or illegible receipts

-- Buying items before the ESA account is active
+- Purchasing before ESA is active

-Can Teachers or Schools Access My ESA Account?
+Can Anyone Else Access My Account?

 How to Stay in Good Standing